 - explore to what extent this information is available and accessible; and

 - identify information gaps that need to be addressed.

-The Symposium will focus on new research outcomes and data that will provide an empirical and practical basis for discussion.
-Speakers will present the outcome of some projects undertaken by the respective agencies and other experts.
-The Symposium will also consider the views of providers and users of intellectual property information.
-Users of health-related patent information, including representatives from the research based and generic pharmaceutical industry and procurement agencies as well as information providers such as national patent offices, will present their respective perspectives.
+The Symposium focused on new research outcomes and data that provided an empirical and practical basis for discussion.
+Speakers presented the outcome of some projects undertaken by the respective agencies and other experts.
+The Symposium also considered the views of providers and users of intellectual property information.
+Users of health-related patent information, including representatives from the research based and generic pharmaceutical industry and procurement agencies as well as information providers such as national patent offices presented their respective perspectives.

-A background paper, which provides an annotated agenda as well as an overview of the underlying concepts and key terms is available below.
+A background paper, which provides an overview of the underlying concepts and key terms is available below.

 The Symposium forms part of the on-going trilateral cooperation between the WHO, WIPO and WTO, which includes the implementation of the WHO Global Strategy and Plan of Action on Public Health, Innovation and Intellectual Property.

-Participants are expected to be Geneva-based delegations to the WHO, WIPO and WTO, representatives of international and philanthropic organizations, experts on patent information, civil society organizations, and industry representatives that work with or are interested in learning more about health-related patent information.
+Participants were Geneva-based delegations to the WHO, WIPO and WTO, representatives of international and philanthropic organizations, experts on patent information, civil society organizations and interested individuals and organizations.